-A rich and finely crumbed baker style cake topped with a slathering of preserves, a fluffy whipped Neufchatel icing, and garnished with fresh berries!
-This cake is destined to be a classic for birthdays, showers, anniversaries, and even weddings.
+This Chantilly Sheet Cake is a rich and finely crumbed baker style cake topped with a slathering of preserves, a fluffy whipped Neufchatel icing, and garnished with fresh berries!

 I developed this recipe out of my undying love for the Chantilly Cake at Publix supermarkets here in our area.
 My husband and I have birthdays just two weeks apart so a few months ago we decided to head over there and pick out a birthday cake for ourselves.
 Chantilly Cake immediately caught our eye, we took it home, and fell in love.
 A few weeks later when we found ourselves buying another one and I knew it was time to come up with my own recipe.

 This starts with a boxed mix to keep it simple, but we incorporate a few tricks to spruce that mix up a bit.
 A light layer of berry jam sets it off and a fluffy whipped Neufchâtel icing completes the magic.
 Garnish with berries for the final touch to what may very well be one of the best cakes you’ve ever tasted.
 Seriously.

 There are a lot of ingredients to this cake but don’t let that fool you into thinking it’s high maintenance.

 For the cake, you’ll need: Duncan Hines White Cake Mix*, large eggs, whole milk, and butter that has been melted and cooled slightly.
 Exact measurements are in the printable recipe card at the bottom of this post.

 For the topping you’ll need: Strawberry Preserves, Heavy Cream, Powdered Sugar, Neufchâtel Cheese (it’s right next to the cream cheese and says 1/3 the fat on the package), and some vanilla.